 Michael Menezes was appointed to our Board of Directors in January 2014.
 Mr. Menezes presently serves as the advisor to Fairfax India and also as an Executive-in-Residence to the MBA students at Ryerson University in Toronto on a voluntary basis.
-He has also set up a sole proprietor business, Acumentor Inc. which is engaged in providing consulting and other services.
+He is the President of Acumentor Inc. a sole proprietary business engaged in providing consulting and other services.
 Most recently, he was the special advisor to the Continental Bank of Canada.
 He was also CFO, Technology, Operations and Corporate Group at Bank of Montreal from 2000 to 2012.
 Mr. Menezes has over two decades of global exposure, both as CEO and CFO in the Financial Services, Consumer Goods and Agri-business sectors.
 In his previous stints, he has been the CFO for ONIC (Holding), CEO of ITC Agro Tech Ltd., India, apart from holding various senior finance roles at ITC Ltd. in India.
-Mr. Menezes received a Bachelor of Arts Degree in Economics from University of Delhi, India, a Master's degree in Economics from London School of Economics, UK and is qualified as a Member of the Institute of Chartered Accountants of India.
-The home/ business address of Mr. Menezes is 220 Cummer Avenue, Toronto, Canada M2M 2E7.
+Mr. Menezes received a Bachelor of Arts Degree in Economics from University of Delhi, India, a Master's degree in Economics from London School of Economics, UK and qualified as a Member of the Institute of Chartered Accountants of India.
+The business address of Mr. Menezes is 220 Cummer Avenue, Toronto, Canada M2M 2E7.

-Renu S. Karnad was appointed to our Board of Directors in September 2012.
-Mrs. Karnad had joined Housing Development Finance Corporation Limited (HDFC Ltd) in 1978 and is currently serving as the Managing Director of HDFC Limited.
-She is also a director on several other Boards, including BOSCH Limited, Gruh Finance Limited, HDFC Bank Limited, HDFC Asset Management Company Limited, HDFC Ergo General Insurance Company Limited, HDFC Standard Life Insurance Company Limited, Indraprastha Medical Corporation Limited, Feedback Infrastructure Services Private Limited, Lafarge India Private Limited, HIREF International LLC, ABB Limited, H T Parekh Foundation, HIREF International, Fund II Pte.
-Limited, HIREF International Fund Pte.
-Limited, and HDFC Plc.
+Renu S Karnad was appointed to our Board of Directors in September 2012.
+Mrs. Karnad had joined Housing Development Finance Corporation Limited (HDFC Limited) in 1978 and is currently serving as the Managing Director of HDFC Limited.
+She is also a director on several other Boards, including BOSCH Limited, Gruh Finance Limited, HDFC Asset Management Company Limited, HDFC Ergo General Insurance Company Limited, HDFC Standard Life Insurance Company Limited, Indraprastha Medical Corporation Limited, Feedback Infra Private Limited, HIREF International LLC, ABB India Limited, H T Parekh Foundation, HIREF International Fund II Pte.
+Limited, HIF International Fund Pte Limited, HDFC Plc (Maldives), Maruti Suzuki India Limited, Bangalore International Airport Limited and Quickr Mauritius Holding Private Limited.
 Mrs. Karnad holds a Master's degree in Economics from the University of Delhi and is a graduate in law from the University of Mumbai.
 She has also been a Parvin Fellow at Princeton University's Woodrow Wilson School of International Affairs.
-The business address of Mrs. Karnad is HDFC Limited, Capital Court, 1st Floor, Munirka, Off Palme Marg, New Delhi-110067.
+The business address of Mrs. Karnad is HDFC Limited, Capital Court, 1st Floor, Munirka, Off Palme Marg, New Delhi 110067, India.